RobertJG17/UFC-Predictor/README.md

 - [ ] Perform more sensible EDA to find out which features are most highly correlated with winning.
 - [ ] Configure a Random Forest Classifier model to train and evaluate.
+- [ ] Automate download of new datasets from Kaggle repo

+##  Acknowledgements

+This would not be possible without the Data consistently provided by [mdabbert](https://www.kaggle.com/mdabbert).
+I'm grateful that he takes the time to provide people with betting odds and relevant fighter data packed within a neatly formatted csv.